ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/java/index.md

 }
 ```

-As a result of executing the query, an object of the `DataQueryResult` class is generated.
+As a result of the query, an object of the `DataQueryResult` class is generated.
 It may contain several sets obtained using the `getResultSet( <index> )` method.
 Since there was only one `SELECT` statement in the query, the result contains only one selection indexed as `0`.
-The given code snippet outputs the following text to the console at startup:
+The given code snippet prints the following text to the console at startup:

 ```bash
 12:06:36.548 INFO  App - --[ SelectSimple ]--